IBMStreams/vscode-ide/_docs/02-streams-explorer.md

   <p><strong>Watch and learn</strong>: This video demonstrates how to set the default instance.</p>
   <video class="tutorial-video" src="{{ site.videos.streams_explorer.instance_set_default }}" controls></video>
 </div>

+## Application services

+This section allows you to view Streams application services for a node that is selected in the **Instances** section.
+Note that this only applies to Cloud Pak for Data Streams instances that are version 5.5.0.0 or greater.
+For example, when an instance node is selected, the **Application services** section is updated to display the application services for the instance.

+For additional information, restrictions, and sample applications, see [Resources for Streams developers](https://ibm.biz/streams-job-service) in the IBM Community.

+## Active runs

+This section allows you to view active job runs for a node that is selected in the **Instances** section.
+Note that this only applies to Cloud Pak for Data Streams instances that are version 5.5.0.0 or greater.
+For example, when an instance node is selected, the **Active runs** section is updated to display the active job runs for the instance.

 ## Details